langerv/idm/README.md

 - visuals: window size, animation, grid and agents infos

 ### Todo
 - Add a global blood variable increasing in time and evolve local behaviours (i.e AgentSpeak rules) to a global predator model.
-Rabbits should extinct since they are limited, and humanimals should fight each other
+Rabbits should extinct since they are limited, and humanimals should fight each other.
 - Add rules to protect Moreau that should be less and less substainable due to preys extinction and humanimals fights, and finally leading to attack Moreau to death.

 ### Reference